Hongwanji Tsukiji Betsuin

 An outline of Jodo Shinshu:

 Jodo Shinshu is a Buddhist Denomination.
-From the vast amount of teachings
+It is in the lineage of Jodo (Pure

-by the historical Shakamuni Buddha roughly 2500 years ago, succeeding Masters
+Shakamuni Buddha roughly 2500 years ago, succeeding Masters have propagated

-have propagated the teaching of NEMBUTSU or the recitation of the Buddha
+the teaching of NEMBUTSU or the recitation of the Buddha name, NAMO AMIDA

 The term Jodo Shinshu was used by Shinran Shonin, to mean "the true

 essence of the Pure Land Teachings" of Master Honen.
-Although Shinran
+Although the

 Shonin never deviated from the his stance that he was a disciple of Master